 I have taught at CUNY’s Hunter College, Kingsborough Community College, and City College, and curated numerous public art projects and events in New York.
-I currently serve as the editor of Peter Halley’s catalogue raisonné (JRP|Ringer, summer 2017) and work as a freelance editor in New York and Berlin.
+Alongside my position as a Provost’s Fellow in the Arts in the Center for the Humanities at the Graduate Center, CUNY, I am the author of Peter Halley’s catalogue raisonné (JRP|Ringer, 2019) and work as a freelance editor in Washington, DC.

 In my spare time, I run a midcentury furniture restoration business (@themodernist_us).